-A complete metrological characterization of the measurement system and of the developed sensor will be described.
-In particular, the effectiveness of the temperature compensation on pre-corroded and not pre-corroded sensors is here reported.
-Moreover, the effect of the uncertainty of the measurement system on the evaluation of the corrosion of sensor has been also performed.
-Finally, a first test of corrosion monitoring by means of pre-corroded copper-based sensors in high humidity condition has been reported.
+A complete metrological characterisation of the measurement system and the developed sensor is described.
+Specifically, the effectiveness of the temperature compensation on pre-corroded and non-pre-corroded sensors is reported.
+Moreover, the effect of the uncertainty of the measurement system on the evaluation of the corrosion of the sensor is also investigated.
+Finally, an initial test of the corrosion monitoring via pre-corroded copper-based sensors in high humidity conditions is reported.

 Sensor developement

-The development of the sensor has been driven by needs concerning cost, flexibility, exposed surface area, measurement system characteristics and sensitivity.
-In particular, the developed sensor had to guarantee:
+The development of the sensor was driven by the aspects of cost, flexibility, exposed surface area, measurement system characteristics, and sensitivity.
+Specifically, the developed sensor had to guarantee the following:

-high surface area to be representative of real corrosion conditions,
+the high surface area is representative of actual corrosion conditions,

-a proper distance between traces so as to avoid the presence of short circuit bridges due to the formation of corrosion products,
+there is an appropriate distance between the traces to avoid the presence of short circuit bridges due to the formation of corrosion products,

-possibility to be reconfigured by changing the sensor resistance value,
+there is the possibility of reconfiguration through changing the sensor resistance value,

-allowing to perform a temperature compensation of the resistance variation due to thermal drift,
+it allows for performing a temperature compensation of the resistance variation due to thermal drift,

 low cost of production.

-On the base of these constraints, a PCB solution has been adopted.
-The sensor has been designed in four sections, two for each face of the PCB, in order to permit the analysis of different measurement techniques and implementing a temperature compensation as shown in Figure 1.
-In this work terminal E and E’ have been connected in order to consider a full PCB face exposed to corrosion.
-One face is protected from corrosion and is adopted as reference for the temperature compensation (RR : Reference Resistance), while the other face is subjected to corrosion (RC : Corrosion Resistance).
-The geometrical parameters of the sensor have been chosen as shown in Figure 1.
-Tracks are made of copper to be used for the monitoring of copper-based objects.
-The track has a rated thickness of 17 μm so that each face of the sensor has a rated value of 0.317 Ω. The PCB substrate is made of FR4 and its thickness is 1.6 mm.
+Based on the above constraints, a PCB solution was adopted.
+Here, the sensor was designed in four sections, two for each face of the PCB (Figure 1), to allow for the analysis of different measurement techniques and for implementing temperature compensation.
+In this work, terminal E and E’ were connected to ensure a full PCB face was exposed to corrosion.
+Meanwhile, one face was protected from corrosion and was adopted as the reference for the temperature compensation (reference resistance: RR), while the other face was subjected to corrosion (corrosion resistance: RC).
+The geometrical parameters of the sensor were selected as shown in Figure 1.
+The tracks were made of copper to allow for the monitoring of copper-based objects, and had a rated thickness of 17 μm, meaning each face of the sensor had a rated value of 0.317 Ω. The PCB substrate was made of FR4 and had a thickness of 1.6 mm.